-The speed of and decent can be regulated from the steering wheel with a pre selection of the height required for the most effective implement operation.
+The speed of and descent can be regulated from the steering wheel with a pre-selection of the height required for the most effective implement operation.

 ****The 3 Rear lifts options that Energic offered on its early tracteurs – (before the universal 3 point hitch)*****

-You could either pull the implements/outils directly behind the tracteur or set at a angle to suit the type of agriculture, viticulture you where operating in.
+You could either pull the implements/outils directly behind the tracteur or set them at an angle to suit the type of agriculture, viticulture you were operating in.

-These where later replaced by system that where integral in the rear section of the tracteur (tracteur Steyr based 430, 540, 550, 560 and 580 badged Energic from 1965) with there own dedicated internal high pressure hydraulic pumps.
+These were later replaced by a system that was integral in the rear section of the tracteur (tracteur Steyr based 430, 540, 550, 560 and 580 badged Energic from 1965) with their own dedicated internal high-pressure hydraulic pumps.
 They could lift lifting 1 to 3+ tons – not just the 250/400kgs Dynabloc of the early Energic brand tracteurs.

 Read more about Energic Sachs Engines/Moteurs here.

 Read more about Energic Steyr engine/moteur tracteur 580 here.